 Walk-ins or payments made in person cannot be accepted.
-If a check is returned for non-sufficient funds (NSF), you will be responsible for paying the \$20 NSF fee to our plan in addition to your plan premium.
+If a check is returned for non-sufficient funds (NSF), you will be responsible for paying the \$20 NSF fee to our plan in addition to your plan premium or Part D late enrollment penalty.